 Cancer arising from the inner wall of the large intestine or colon is called colon cancer.
-Please read the article to know about its causes, symptoms, diagnosis, and treatment options.
+To know more about colon cancer, continue to read the article.

-The type of cancer that originates in the large intestine, otherwise called the colon, is called colon cancer.
-The large intestine is the last part of your digestive tract.
+The type of cancer originating in the large intestine, or the colon, is called colon cancer.
+The large intestine is the last part of the digestive system.
 This cancer most commonly affects older adults, but it can occur at any age.
 Colon polyps, which are small, noncancerous clumps of cells, are usually how this cancer begins.
 Some of these polyps can turn cancerous over time.

 As polyps are quite small and produce very few or no symptoms, it is advised to get regularly screened to prevent colon cancer.
 Polyps can be identified and removed before they form cancer.
 Various treatment options are also available for colon cancer, such as surgery, radiotherapy, and chemotherapy.

 The term colorectal cancer is used to describe cancer of both the colon and rectum (the end of the large intestine).
 Its stages are:

 Stage 1 - Cancer has spread to the colon or rectal mucosa but not to the walls of the organ.

 Stage 2 - Cancer has spread to the walls of the colon or rectum but not to the lymph nodes or adjacent tissues.